 We use and sell Weston’s Peak Layer Pellets... it contains 18% protein and with all the right ingredients – our hens never seem to stop laying, even through winter, some even keep laying through their annual moult cycle – all be it a little less.

-Make sure you feed “ad-lib” – not once a day – a good way to feed out ad-lib is with an on demand feeder such as a spiral feeder, treadle feeder or similar such as a Chooketeria.
+Make sure you feed “ad-lib” – not once a day – a good way to feed out ad-lib is with an on demand feeder such as a Feed-o-matic Treadle Feeder.
 This keeps the sparrows away too J

 3/ PROVIDE GRIT, oyster shell grit in a fine to medium grade – not too coarse, or the hens simply will not eat it.
 Oyster shell grit contains soluble calcium, and is used for mineral supply which is important for producing egg shells and strong bone development.
 It will also assist with breaking down their food – Chooks don’t have teeth, so grit is very important (Hence the old saying - as rare as hens teeth) – On this subject, it is not unusual to find whole stones and small bits of flint in chook poo’s from time to time – so don’t worry too much if you see this happen, it is perfectly normal.